aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 ![](/img/FINAL_ivy_eng_arts_mean_graph.png)

 Even with combining two high mean salaries, Ivy League schools still come out on top.
-If we calculate the pecentage increase for the 75th percentile and 90% percentile of salaries, we can see how significant the difference are.
-Ivy League 75th percentile has a 27% increase in salary and Ivy League 90th percentile has a 19% increase in salary when compared to Engineering colleges and Liberal Arts Colleges salaries combined.
+If we calculate the pecentage difference for the 75th percentile and 90% percentile of salaries, we can see how significant the difference are.
+Ivy League 75th percentile 32% difference in salary and Ivy League 90th percentile has a 38% difference in salary when compared to Engineering colleges and Liberal Arts Colleges salaries combined.

 # Conclusion